Details

 Final thoughts on the object:

-Information on artist and/or manufacture:
+Information about the artist and/or manufacturer:

 I am sure that it is completely authentic and take full responsibility for any authenticity